iliatsik/ProjectConcentration/README.md

 # Features

-- There is 20 in the game
+- There is 20 Card in the game
 ![1](https://user-images.githubusercontent.com/95629092/148929192-ac02d563-5dbc-4bc5-9e0e-275b27a5a826.png)

 - “Restart” Button, which ends current game and begins a brand new game